Ted Lasso 2×06 “The Signal” Spoilers Ahead

 There’s a deep admiration here, and for Nathan Shelley, Ted Lasso is certainly on a pedestal.

 When Ted leaves and Nate watches Beard confide initially in Roy instead of the two of them, he channels what Rebecca taught him about making himself big to make the call.
 There is clearly a deep-seated fear of not being good enough and not being confident in where he stands because he isn’t being confided in as closely.
 Roy Kent’s return is a significant moment because he was one of the game’s strongest players.
 While Nate was always on the inside as well, Nate never played the game (or at least that we know); thereby, it’s natural that the coaches would turn to Roy for calls a little more than Nate, which isn’t by any means intentional, but rather almost natural.

 Again, there is still so much here we don’t know the root of.
 We don’t know a lot about Nate’s father other than the detail that he’s difficult to satisfy and blunt.
 We don’t know how his mother and father both shaped his childhood.
 We don’t know where this will lead him or how he’ll react.
-By the end of “The Signal,” the tweets put a smile on his face and actual wonder his eyes.
+By the end of “The Signal,” the tweets put a smile on his face and actual wonder in his eyes.
 But in the 21st century, we all know that while the internet can be a great place at times, it can also be deeply unkind.
 While one minute your words and actions will gain positive reception, in another instance, negativity can follow.
 (Look no further than the fans praising Ted one minute and insulting him the next when he walked off the field.)
-Nothing is personal, but sometimes in the world of social media, everything can be made into a persona problem.
+Nothing is personal, but sometimes in the world of social media, everything can be made into a personal problem.